harkiransahota/LLMAssemblyPlanGeneration/README.md

 # LLMAssemblyPlanGeneration
 CODE REPOSITORY
-Out-of-the-Box Assembly Plan Generation: A Peer Evaluation of Open-Source LLMs - Accompaning Code to Paper

 This repository contains the code accompanying the paper:
 "Out-of-the-box Assembly Plan Generation: A Peer Evaluation of Open-Source LLMs"